Sebiworld/Twack/README.md

 We now have created a basic Twack-component and you now the general concepts how Twack works.
 But Twack has are a lot of more great features that will emend and simplify your development process.

+<a name="naming-conventions"></a>

 ### Naming conventions & component variants

 As you saw in my `HelloWorld`-example above, Twack requires class and file names to be in a fixed format.
 (Controller-) classnames need to be written in Upper-CamelCase.
 Every filename and directory is, contrary to classnames, required to be specified in underscore_notation.

 Please make sure that your class names do not match the names of ProcessWire core or module classes.
 That's how you avoid name collisions in the ProcessWire namespace with already existing classes.

 If you need your component be available under another component name it can be useful to add an alias: